dmungas/adc_summary_report/README.md

   This program uses R and Sweave to generate a pdf summary report.
+ADC_Summary.Rnw generates this report.
+This file should be at the root level of the ADC_Summary directory.

-  The following files must either be inputted directly or extracted using a connection to the mysql server:
+  The following files must either be available to be read by ADC_Summary.Rnw or extracted within the program using a connection to ucdlava on the mysql server:

   * adc_data_catalog.csv
   * enrollment.csv